jes89/my-intermediate-react/README.md

 <br>

-### By using shouldComponentUpdate, we identified improvements in performance.
+### By using shouldComponentUpdate, I identified improvements in performance.
 There is a need to check that performance can be optimized Whenever I develop the project.

     shouldComponentUpdate(nextProps, nextState){
         return this.props.done !== nextProps.done;